Kevun1/hillsHacksWorkshop/pages/variables.md

 ***

-This is a lot of info, but we are going to apply all of it using turtle to do some more advanced things than draw simple shapes.
+This is a lot of info, but we are soon going to apply all of it using turtle to do some more advanced things than draw simple shapes.

 ***